Part 6: Using Terrain, Chains, and Constellations

 Problem statement

 Engineers and operators require an expedient way to determine if local terrain is affecting visibility between ground sites and satellites for purposes such as communications, imaging, and general situational awareness.
 You are conducting a line-of-sight test between a constellation of GPS satellites, a ground-based test team located in mountainous terrain, a CubeSat communications satellite, and a base team located in Morton, Washington.
 The effects of the terrain must be taken into account.
-This test could be used to schedule times to transmit location information if someone has access to GPS and a simple FM transmitter and wants to schedule prearranged communications with the base team using a low-Earth-orbiting satellite.
+This test will be used to schedule times for the test team to transmit their location information to the base team, using GPS and a simple FM transmitter and relayed by way of the CubseSate satellite in low Earth orbit.

 Solution

-Use the STK application to load a USGS Digital Elevation Model (DEM) file and analyze the impact of local terrain on accesses between the GPS constellation, the test team, a CubeSat satellite, and the base team.
-First, change the DEM file into a STK terrain file (.pdtt), which can be used to visualize terrain in the 3D Graphics window.
-Then, create a constellation of GPS satellites, use Place objects as the teams' locations, factor in the impact of local terrain using an azimuth-elevation (AzEl) mask, and utilize a Chain object to create connections between all the nodes.
+Use the STK application to analyze the impact of local terrain on accesses between the GPS constellation, the test team, a CubeSat satellite, and the base team.
+First, load a USGS Digital Elevation Model (DEM) file and convert it to a STK terrain inlay (.pdtt) file, which can be used to visualize terrain in the 3D Graphics window.
+Then, create a constellation of GPS satellites, use Place objects as the teams' locations, and insert a Satellite object for the CubeSat.
+Factor in the impact of local terrain using terrain and azimuth-elevation (AzEl) masks.
+Finally, model the communications links with a Chain object to create connections between all the nodes.

 What you will learn